 Could I not just use Witch Hazel instead of Spritz for Bits?

-Witch hazel contains excellent anti-bacterial properties, however Spritz for Bits includes additional ingredients that have been carefully selected and blended to provide a unique soothing, cooling and healing product.
-The addition of the 360 degree spray also means that this product is much more practical.
+Witch hazel contains excellent anti-bacterial properties, however Spritz for Bits includes additional ingredients that have been carefully selected and blended to provide a unique soothing and cooling product.
+The addition of the multi-directional spray also means that this product is much more practical.

 Can I use Spritz for Bits on other areas of my body?

-Spritz for Bits has multiple uses and can be used on cuts, grazes, bruising, bites, stings and burns.
-It can also be used to help soothe and reduce haemorrhoids.
+Spritz for Bits has multiple uses and can be used on bruising, bites, stings and minor burns.
+It can also be used to help soothe haemorrhoids.